 During the FY18 period, SBA also launched its new 25-Year Debenture, an offering that provides small businesses with an extra 60 months of financing at a fixed rate.
 In its announcement, SBA reported that over 1,000 debentures had been sold between the April launch and the last day of September.
 William Manger, the Associate Administrator for SBA’s Office of Capital Access, said he was pleased to see over $1 billion had made their way to small business in less than half a year.

 The SBA also saw the numbers of smaller loans continue to grow, achieving a record amount of money given out by its Microloan and Community Advantage Programs.
 The Administration approved over $72 million in its Microloan program and over 1,000 loans (totaling more than $150 million) in its Community Advantage program.
+The SBA also runs the HUBZone program for small businesses in economically challenged areas.

 The Administration acknowledged that technology played a significant part in its lending momentum, pointing to its Lender Match platform, which allows business owners to complete an online form, finding an authorized lender within two days.
 According to the Administration, this platform alone has helped to generate more than 3.5 million leads for lenders and over 160,000 unique borrowers.